Determined BSS based on time-frequency masking and its application to harmonic vector analysis: Experiments

 \subsubsection{Effect of the Step-size Parameters $\mu_1$ and $\mu_2$}

 The effect of the step-size parameters $\mu_1$ and $\mu_2$ is also presented by fixing $\alpha=1$ as in Fig.\:\ref{fig:HVAparamMu}.
-From the results, it can be seen that the effect of the choice of the step sizes on HVA is small compared to that on the Laplace IVA.
+From the results, it can be seen that the effect of the choice of the step sizes on HVA is small.
 This should be because the masking function of HVA in Eq.~\eqref{eq:defHVAmaskFun} is independent of $\mu_2$.
-In general, such independence is not a favorable property for a mask because the balance of the algorithm can collapse.
+In general, such independence is not a favorable property of a masking function because the balance of the algorithm can collapse.
 Even so, HVA was able to stably perform separation.